My name is Mary Miner. I am a relationship coach, speaker and author.

 Same scenario.
 I got up not angry.
 Accepted that he did not hook up the hose but it had to be done or all my plants would die.
 I came downstairs, kissed him good-morning, got a cup of coffee and asked him, “Can we hook up the hose now.
 The plants are dying.”
 He said, “They would come back next year.
 I said in a non-condescending voice, “not if they are dead”.
 So he gladly hooked up the hose and I watered for over an hour, noticing that a few will die but also felt blessed that they are so beautiful.
 As he was leaving I told him, “I am really bummed that I am going to lose some of my plants.
 I work really hard so we can enjoy a nice garden.”
 I realize it is out of my control.
 He said, “sorry honey and left.”
 He feels bad enough.
 I don’t think he will do it again.
 I know I would not like it if he spoke to me in mean tones so I didn’t do that to him, although I could have nagged about it but I am living THE GR.
 I chose to let it go and hope that my plants survive.
 I know my marriage is going to thrive.

 How would you handle this scenario or something similar?
-I invite you to live THE GOLDEN RULE so that your marriage thrives too.
+I invite you to ALWAYS “speak to others the way they like to be spoken to and live THE GOLDEN RULE so that your marriage thrives too.